tobyhodges/fair-research-software/episodes/04-code-readability.md

 ### Docstrings

-Docstrings are a very specific type of documentation that are provided within functions, and their cousins [classes](https://docs.python.org/3/tutorial/classes.html).
+Docstrings are a specific type of documentation that are provided within functions, and [classes](https://docs.python.org/3/tutorial/classes.html) too.
 A function docstring should explain what the isolated code is doing, what parameters the function needs (these are inputs) and what form they should take, what the function outputs (you may see words like 'returns' or 'yields' here), and errors (if any) that might be raised.

-Providing these docstrings helps improve code readability since it makes the code more transparent and aids understanding.
+Providing these docstrings helps improve code readability since it makes the function code more transparent and aids understanding.
-Particularly, docstrings that provide information on the input and output of functions make it a quick process to reuse them in other parts of the code, without having to read the full function to understand what needs to be provided and what will be returned.
+Particularly, docstrings that provide information on the input and output of functions makes it easier to reuse them in other parts of the code, without having to read the full function to understand what needs to be provided and what will be returned.

 Docstrings are another case where there are no hard and fast rules for writing them.
 Acceptable docstring formats can range from single- to multi-line.